Apadaz Approval History

 - Treatment for: Pain

-Apadaz (acetaminophen and benzhydrocodone hydrochloride) is an investigational abuse-deterrent narcotic analgesic combination in development for the short-term management of acute pain.
+Apadaz (acetaminophen and benzhydrocodone hydrochloride) is an immediate release combination of acetaminophen and benzhydrocodone, a prodrug of the opioid agonist hydrocodone, indicated for the short-term management of acute pain.

-Development Status and FDA Approval Process for Apadaz
+Development History and FDA Approval Process for Apadaz

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.